Free Breakfast for Children: Chicago

-Fred Hampton, leader of the Chicago local, helped organize a number of community programs.
+Fred Hampton, leader of the Chicago local, helped organize several community programs.
 These included five different breakfast programs on the West Side, a free medical center, a door to door program of health services (which offered testing for sickle cell anemia), and blood drives for the Cook County Hospital.
 The Chicago party also reached out to local gangs to clean up their acts, get them away from crime and bring them into the class war.
 The Party's efforts met with wide success, and Hampton's audiences and organized contingent grew by the day.

 The Illinois chapter of the Free Breakfast program served more than 400 children every morning.
 The success of this program motivated government entities to act as shown in the city of Chicago's choice to use federal funds to provide hot breakfast to poor children across the city.
 In addition to that, the BPP free health care clinics across Chicago motivated party members to make appeals to the Chicago Board of Health advocating for similar clinics in impoverished areas in Chicago.